Bruc3U/Iowa_liquor_sale_analysis/README.md

 - What type of liquor is the most popular?
 - What is the average quantity of liquor sold by liter?

+The most popular liquor is by far whiskey, in this case, black velvet is an imported Canadian whiskey.<br>
+The main difference between urban and rural would be the diversity of their choice of liquor.<br>
+As we can observe, the different type of liquor is between 3 to 5 for rural communities, while in the urban center will be between 6 and 7.<br>

 | Rural Liquor Sale By Year | | |